HOLYMDZ/drawMolecule/README.md

 # drawMolecule
 A tiny tool to draw molecular from a Gauss .log file.

-This is now wrote for C_60.
+This is now wrote for C_60, but I removed the uploaded log file.
 To draw something different, it must be modified.

 And pls forget about my poor makefile.